Edu92337/PPMLib/README.md

 The current format uses the platform's native binary representation.
 As a result, files produced on platforms with different byte order may not be portable.

+The archive currently stores the original file name and size, but the high-level decompression function writes to the output path supplied by the caller.

+## Known limitations

+- The archive format supports one file per high-level compression operation.
+- The `kmax` value is not stored in the archive and must be supplied again during decompression.
+- The format has fixed-size fields and does not yet provide versioning or a checksum.
+- The current reader treats bits after EOF as zero padding; truncated archives should be validated before being considered trusted.

 ## License